shmibs/xdg_basedir/README.md

 Suppose you're writing a program called `program_name`, and you want to read one of its configuration files, `file_name.conf`.
-After reading, you want to first perform some operation on the contents of the file and then write the new contents back to `file_name.conf`.
+After reading, you want to perform some operation on the contents of the file, and then you want to write the new contents back to `file_name.conf`.
 Using this module, that might look something like the following:

 ```crystal
 require "xdg_basedir"